Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Operating, launching, or landing a drone on the Washington State Capitol Campus in Olympia is prohibited.
-Exceptions cover law enforcement, emergency response, national defense, and pre-approved activities by the Department of Enterprise Services Director.
+Operating a drone on the Washington State Capitol Campus in Olympia is prohibited.
+Exceptions cover law enforcement, emergency response, national defense, and activities pre-approved by the Department of Enterprise Services Director.
+Campus boundary includes Capitol Lake, buildings, and surrounding grounds.

-Effective: Jan 1, 1990Trespass or related misdemeanor charge
+Effective: Jan 1, 2016Trespass and related misdemeanor charges.

 View source